From BR Bullpen

 Biographical Information

-Domingo Guzman pitched two years in the majors, 9 in the minors, one in Taiwan and is in his sixth season in Japan in 2007.
+Domingo Guzman pitched two years in the majors, 9 in the minors, one in Taiwan and was in his sixth season in Japan in 2007.

 Minor Leagues